Hellenic/react-hexgrid/README.md

 1. [tile-events](https://github.com/Hellenic/react-hexgrid/tree/master/examples/tile-events) - HexGrid with action functions passed down.
 Just logs to console when different events are triggered.
 1. [pathfinding](https://github.com/Hellenic/react-hexgrid/tree/master/examples/pathfinding) - HexGrid with pathfinding from center of the grid to mouse.
 1. [custom-grid](https://github.com/Hellenic/react-hexgrid/tree/master/examples/custom-grid) - Custom generated Hexagon grid and tile content

+## Testing changes locally
+You can test changes by importing the library directly from a folder:

+1. Do changes to the library
+2. On your test project: `npm install /path/to/your/react-hexgrid/ --save`

 ## License